jmankoff/interaction/index.md

 - **Sharing and Group Projects**: Working together is encouraged, as long as you in the end implement your own code, and make sure to document any information you get from other students.
-You will work on some of your projects in pairs, and may work in groups on homework in class to get things started.
+You will work on one of your projects in pairs.
 - **Pronouns**: I use she/her, please let me know if you have any specific pronoun preferences

 # Grading